ezpeleta/NetsWithinNets2023/README.txt

 Some remarks :
 -At all times, you can observe the state of the robots nets by right-clicking the number contained by the Master Net place and double-clicking on one robot.
 -You can simulate by choosing the fired place.
 After having fired "init", you can double click on a transition si and choose what transition to fire.
+-This simulation is done for the example of the LTL formula "......" and 3 robots evolving in an environment with 3 regions of interest from which two of them overlap.